tastyworks/vera/README.txt

 Building
 --------

-This version requires CMake 3.6+ as the output in RPM Format and uses the current linux package naming convention including the version, package release, distro and arch.
+This version requires CMake 3.6+ as the output in RPM Format uses the current linux package naming convention including the version, package release, distro and arch.